 For management purposes, ecologists have created a hierarchy for the naming of ecosystems to reduce the complexity of managing the ecological resources on our planet.
-The area that the Lake

-Dalrymple watershed falls in has been separated into management units known as eco-districts.
+The area that the Lake Dalrymple watershed falls in has been separated into management units known as eco-districts.
 Eco-districts, 71 of which are found in Ontario, are distinguished by their characteristic pattern of landscape features, with similar climate, soils and elevation.
 Eco-district 6E-9 represents the Four Lake Dalrymple watershed.
 Ecodistrict 6E-9's northern boundary follows the southern edge of the Canadian Shield and includes the limestone Carden Plains in the west, the Napanee Plain in the east and the till plains of the Dummer Moraine.
 Ecodistrict 6E-9 is primarily deciduous and mixed forests as well as swamp wetlands.

 Ecological Land Classification (ELC) is a method to further classify natural cover types into vegetation community types within the Lake Dalrymple watershed.
 Vegetation communities for the watersheds were classified and mapped in 2023 based on the ELC System for Southern Ontario (Lee et al., 1998).
 All areas of the watershed were classified through interpretation of 2018 aerial photography.
-In total, 27 unique areas, based on the community series level of detail, were identified for the Lake Dalrymple watershed.
-Cultural areas refer to communities that have resulted from or are maintained by human-based influences.
+In total, 27 unique areas, based on the communities that have resulted from or are maintained by human-based influences.
 Cultural areas are often disturbed and, where plant species are present, a high proportion are of non-native origin and often invasive.
 Developed areas are in active and continuous use for purposes that do not support or are in direct conflict with naturally occurring ecosystems.
 Natural areas refer to natural cover that has not been subject to recent severe human-based disturbance, and therefore offer higher quality habitat and are a valuable resource in supporting healthy ecosystems.
-Vegetation community types are mapped in Figure 8.1.
+Vegetation community types are mapped in Figure 8.3.